Zylkene: A Nutraceutical To Calm Anxious Pets

 Nutraceuticals are products derived from food sources.
 Nutraceuticals have extra health benefits in addition to the basic nutritional value of foods and are used to promote good health.

-Many pet parents prefer to use all-natural products such as nutraceuticals instead of drugs to treat their pet’s fear or anxiety issues.
+Many pet owners prefer to use all-natural products such as nutraceuticals instead of drugs to treat their pet’s fear or anxiety issues.

 When dogs are exposed to stressful situations or events, they may react by engaging in destructive behavior, barking, or fear-related aggression.
 Fear of loud noises such as fireworks may cause dogs to whine, tremble, or seek reassurance from their owners.